top of page

 We recommend online resources like Crash Course Physics to get you inspired:

 If you do indeed pursue Physics in your secondary or tertiary education in Singapore, consider getting a tutor to provide you with in-depth and personalised lessons to help you excel in this field.
-MindWorks's team of coordinators work around the clock to find the best match between you and your mentor as soon as and at the best price possible!
+Power Physics's team works around the clock to find the best match between you and your mentor as soon as and at the best price possible!
 Click the button below to request a tutor now.

 Happy Learning!